How to Create a Payroll Budget: Steps to Consider & Why It’s Important

 Stay on Track Throughout the Year

 It can help to create a new spreadsheet for a revised budget or to use a budget for forecast comparison as the year progresses.
-In this scenario, actual expenses overwrite budgeted expenses of the months that have already passed, and the totals are added to the budget numbers of future months.
-This will help you stay abreast of how well you’ve budgeted and signal whether or not you need to shift some budget funds to keep business flowing smoothly.
+In this scenario, actual expenses overwrite budgeted expenses of the months that have already passed—and the totals are added to the budget numbers of future months.
+This will help you stay abreast of how well you’ve budgeted and signal whether you need to shift some budget funds to keep business flowing smoothly.

 To help establish a solid payroll budget and process, check out our free payroll templates.